-May is Asian American Pacific Islander Heritage Month, a celebration of the many contributions and achievements of the AAPI community.
+May is Asian American Pacific Islander Heritage Month!
+This annual month-long event is an opportunity to celebrate the many contributions and achievements of the Asian American and Pacific Islander (AAPI) community.

 Given the vast diversity of the AAPI community, it’s important to recognize that the AAPI umbrella is not a monolith.